Tanmay99patidar/oss-audit-24MEI10147/README.md

 - **Privileges:** `sudo` access is required for `script4_log_analyzer.sh` to read system-level logs.

 ## Submission Information
 This repository is submitted as part of the VITyarthi OSS NGMC Capstone Project by [Tanmay Patidar] ([24MEI10147]).
-All scripts are designed and tested for Ubuntu-based Linux distributions.
+All scripts are designed and tested for Fedora-based Linux distributions.

 ---
 **License:** Distributed under the terms of the GNU General Public License v2 (GPL-2.0).